csatuic/cs361-website-old/_lectures/lecture1.md

 * `git`.
 Mac has it preinstalled, on Linux you may need `apt install git`, on Windows you can install it via `choco install git` or [download the installer](https://git-scm.com/download/win).
 On Windows you will also need to tell git to use the system ssh client we're about to install - [follow this SA answer](https://stackoverflow.com/a/54657119) to do so.
 * `ssh`.
 Preinstalled on Mac and Linux.
 On Windows, click Start, Settings, Apps, Apps and Features, Manage Optional Features.
 If OpenSSH client is not already installed, click "Add a feature", type OpenSSH Client, and click install.
 * `ssh-agent`.
-Preinstalled and preactivated on Mac and most Linux desktops.
+Pre-installed and pre-activated on Mac and most Linux desktops.
 On Windows, in an Administrator PowerShell session, you can run these three commands:
   * `Set-Service ssh-agent -StartupType Automatic`
   * `Start-Service ssh-agent`
   * `Get-Service ssh-agent` (this just confirms that it is running)